Duality and integrability on contact Fano manifolds: Loci swept out by lines

 \begin{rem} Note that (assuming $\ccH$ is irreducible) Kebekus \cite{kebekus_lines2} also stated that $C_x$ and $\legPF{}_x$ are irreducible for general $x$.
 However it was observed by Kebekus himself together with the author that there is a gap in the proof.
 This gap is on page 234 in Step~2 of proof of Proposition~3.2 where Kebekus claims to construct ``a well defined family of cycles'' parametrised by a divisor $D^0$.
 This is not necessarily a well defined family of cycles: Condition (3.10.4) in \cite[\S{}I.3.10]{kollar_book_rational_curves} is not necessarily satisfied if $D^0$ is not normal and there seem to be no reason to expect that $D^0$ is normal.
-As a consequence the map $\Phi\colon D^0 \to \operatorname{Chow}(X)$ is not necessarily regular at non-normal points of $D^0$ and it might contract some curves. \end{rem}
+As a consequence the map $\Phi\colon D^0 \to \operatorname{Chow}(X)$ is not necessarily regular at non-normal points of $D^0$ and it might contract some curves.
+Another problem in \cite{kebekus_lines2} concerns the claim that $C_x$ is a cone over $\legPF{}_x$ --- we discuss this problem in detail in \S\ref{sec_bundles_of_P1s}. \end{rem}

 Let us define:

 i.e.~this is the locus of those pairs $(x, y)$, which are both on the same contact line.
 Again this locus is a closed subset of $X \times X$.

 Analogously, define: